dotRP/dotRP_Docs/mrfunctions/index.md

 ## DeadFinder

+__STANDALONE__
 This allows you to set a key which wibbles your body when dead, this resets your location in the world.
 This is good for when bodies sometimes go missing when someone dies and EMS arrives
 [Dead Finder](https://docs.dotroleplay.com/mrfunctions/dead) ***caveats*** - Can trip some anticheat.

 ---
+## PED YEETER

+Under construction tries to block certain peds and cars from spawning

+## INFO EVENTS

+Under construction, tires to pass get street name from client to server

 ---